GreatAI-NeuBee/eventAI-frontend/README.md

-# EventAI Frontend
+# Event Buddy Frontend

-A React-based frontend application for AI-powered crowd simulation and event planning.
-This application allows event organizers to upload event data and venue layouts to receive intelligent crowd flow predictions and actionable recommendations.
+A React-based frontend application for intelligent crowd simulation and event planning.
+This application allows event organizers to upload event data and venue layouts to receive smart crowd flow predictions and actionable recommendations.

 ## 🚀 Features